TheRobotStudio/V1.0-Dexhand/README.md

 # Dexhand

-As a naming convention the forearm parts consist of a bulk, a split, inserts and shells.
+As a naming convention the forearm parts consist of a bulk, a split, inserts and shells - the stl files are in the Post CES 2023 folder.

 The bulk is typically the larger of the forearm prints and houses the servos and other components.